Puneethgr/Python-for-Data-Science-and-AI-Final-Assignment/README.md

 # Python-for-Data-Science-and-AI-Final-Assignment
-Final assignment solutions for Coursera course (Python for Data Science and AI)
+Final assignment solutions for Coursera course "Python for Data Science and AI"

 Question 1: Create a dataframe that contains the GDP data and display the first five rows of the dataframe.